krhoda/quartz/README.md

 # Quartz: Crystal Clear Concurrency -- Experimental.

 To paraphrase Philip Wadler, some tools are invented, others are discovered.
-Quartz aims to bring the discoveries of applicable mathmatics to the world of concurrent abrstractions, a world currently dominated by invention.
+Quartz aims to bring the discoveries of applicable mathematics to the world of concurrent abrstractions, a world currently dominated by invention.
 Quartz's internal approach (via Process Calculi and Propagator Networks) seeks to make no trade off between safety and speed.

 It is currently a work-in-progress and much is left to be achieved.